 - Communicate project development to relevant stakeholders and targeted user communities, encouraging engagement with the project.

 - Coordinate all forms of exploitative actions of the knowledge resulting from the project, to relevant stakeholders both in the EU and in third countries.

-The three countries directly covered by the project actions are sufficient in revealing considerable variation in the human trafficking chain, in terms of countries of origins of victims, rates of domestic trafficking, countries of origin of convicted traffickers, places of exploitation, legal frameworks, relationships with other forms of organised crime, etc.
+The five countries directly covered by the project actions are sufficient in revealing considerable variation in the human trafficking chain, in terms of countries of origins of victims, rates of domestic trafficking, countries of origin of convicted traffickers, places of exploitation, legal frameworks, relationships with other forms of organised crime, etc.

 As a key beneficiary of the project and an important source of both primary and secondary data, the participation of LEAs throughout UNCHAINED is essential for its success.

-AGENFOR and FUNDEA contribute extensive research capacity and experience in the field of security and multi-sectoral and cross-border approaches to prevention.
+KEMEA, AGENFOR and FUNDEA contribute extensive research capacity and experience in the field of security and multi-sectoral and cross-border approaches to prevention.